Matthew 12

 (Mark 3:20–27; Luke 11:14–23)

 22Then was brought to Him one possessed by a demon, blind and mute, and He healed him, in order for the mute man to speak and to see.
-23And all the crowds were amazed, and were saying, “Could this be the Son of David?”
+23And all the crowds were amazed and were saying, “Is this the Son of David?”

-24And the Pharisees having heard, said, “This man casts out the demons only by Beelzebul, the prince of the demons.”
+24And the Pharisees, having heard, said, “This man does not cast out the demons except by Beelzebul, ruler of the demons.”

-29Or how is anyone able to enter into the house of the strong man, and to plunder his goods, unless first he binds the strong man?
+29Or how is anyone able to enter into the house of the strong man and to plunder his goods, unless first he should bind the strong man?
 And then he will plunder his house.

 30The one not being with Me is against Me, and the one not gathering with Me scatters.